 Overall, the pattern wasn’t too difficult to follow.
 If you have sewn any of Kelli’s other patterns, you’ll notice that she uses many of the same techniques for bindings and button plackets, which makes it easier to put together.
 I was hesitant to print this pattern at home, since the long skirt requires printing lots of pages.
 But I was anxious to get started and didn’t want to wait for the copy shop.
 I was happy that Kelli included a printing chart to reduce the number of excess pages to print.
 There was very little waste in the end and the pattern went together quickly, even with the many pages that had to be pieced together.

 Though the fit isn’t perfect, the dress is totally wearable with a tank layered underneath.
 And as the weather transitions, I think it will look great with a cardigan.
-I’ve noticed a trend towards capsule wardrobes (check out Free Notion to see a great example!), and I think a solid colored Southport Dress would be perfect as a capsule wardrobe staple item.
+I’ve noticed a trend towards capsule wardrobes, and I think a solid-colored Southport Dress would be perfect as a capsule wardrobe staple item.